-As you set up a new company, it’s also a good time to join local business associations like Nashville Area Chamber of Commerce or the Tennessee Manufacturing Association to network with other area business leaders.
+As you set up a new company, it’s also a good time to join local business associations like the Nashville Area Chamber of Commerce or the Tennessee Manufacturing Association to network with other area business leaders.

 6: Market your Tennessee business